 Kenya has a tropical climate.
 It is hot and humid at the coast, temperate inland and very dry in the north and northeast parts of the country.
 The country receives a great deal of sunshine all the year round and summer clothes are worn throughout the year.
 However, it is usually cool at night and early in the morning.
 Most of Kenya is at high altitude and only in the north and on the coast does it get really hot.

-We advise adventure travellers to visit Kenya, during the dry seasons – from the end of May to early October, when it is also cooler, and then again from late November to early March when it is generally warmer.
+We advise adventure travelers to visit Kenya, during the dry seasons – from the end of May to early October, when it is also cooler, and then again from late November to early March when it is generally warmer.

 Why visit Kenya ?